Mental health

 How can I be placed under a compulsory treatment order?

 Applying for a compulsory treatment order is a very serious step.
 There is a strict legal process that must be followed.
-This process is explained in the next section.
+This process is explained in the following sections.